JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Data Sample Analysis

 As already mentioned in Section 3.1, the galaxies in our sample power prominent rest-optical emission lines ([\oiii{}]+\hb{}) which can heavily contaminate one or more NIRCam filters (F356W, F410M, or F444W).
 This leads to large flux excesses in the contaminated filters as compared to adjacent continuum-dominated filters (e.g., F356W - F444W < -1 for EGSZ-9314453285 as shown in Table \ref{tab:sample}).
 At the redshifts of our sample, the [\oiii{}]+\hb{} emission lines fall in the F356W filter for 8, and the F410M for 4 galaxies.
 We estimate the continuum from the adjacent filters that are least contaminated by emission lines, which is then subtracted from the image of line-dominated filter.
 The resulting maps correspond to the distribution of the [\oiii{}]+\hb{} emission lines, which we will compare with the UV continuum morphology.

 The high-resolution NIRCam images also allow us to characterize the structural properties for our sample, which are often resolved into multiple components.
 We visually identify the UV clumps associated with each of galaxy from the NIRCam F115W, F150W, and F200W images, treating those with a single component as one clump.
 Following the procedures in \cite{Matthee2017}, we constrain the deconvolved half-light radius ($r_e$) in both UV and optical for individual clumps by fitting 2D asymmetric exponential profile with the {\tt IMFIT} software \citep{Erwin2015}.
 We use the PSF constructed by stacking the star images in Section 2.1 for model convolution and estimate the size uncertainties via bootstrap resampling of 100 iterations.
-The bright structures within the same galaxies are fitted together with multi-component models, while we separate the faint clumps and fit them alone to constrain their sizes.
-Objects with $r_e<$ 1/2 of the PSF FWHM, corresponding to 1 pixel in the rest-UV filters and 2 pixels in the rest-optical, are taken as unresolved, and we only list their sizes as upper limits.
+For galaxies with multiple clumps, we first fit all clumps together with multi-component models to constrain their sizes.
+When a satisfactory multi-component fit is not possible, we separate and fit the relatively fainter clumps alone, and refit the remaining clumps with multi-component models.
+Objects with $r_e<$ 1 pixel in the rest-UV filters and 2 pixels in the rest-optical (roughly 1/2 FWHM of the corresponding PSF) are taken as unresolved, and we only list their sizes as upper limits.
 The rest-UV images have a factor 2 higher resolution than the optical images, leading some of closely separated components resolved in the UV to be blended together on the optical images.
-We thus place upper limits for their optical size based on the FWHM measured from the tangential profile.
+We thus place upper limits for their optical size based on the FWHM measured from the radial profile.
 The resulting measurements are reported in Table \ref{tab:clump}, with the clumps ordered and labeled by their F200W magnitudes (see the next Section).